Suburban Gastroenterology Office Visit FAQ

 Can I have a procedure without having an office visit first?

-If you are currently having symptoms, such as heartburn, rectal bleeding or other symptoms, you will need to be seen by a doctor prior to a procedure.
-If you are over 50 and do not have any symptoms, you are able to schedule a screening colonoscopy without having to be seen by a doctor.
+If you are currently having symptoms, such as heartburn, rectal bleeding or on blood thinners you will need to be seen by a doctor prior to a procedure.
+If you are 45 or older and do not have any symptoms, please call our office to schedule.

 Are there forms I need to fill out prior to the visit?

-Our offices use MyChart – a free and secure website available through your computer or smartphone app giving you access to your medical information including lab/diagnostic results, appointment information, medications, immunizations, and more.
-MyChart allows you to communicate with medical staff securely through messaging, renew prescriptions, and manage your appointments.
+Our office uses MyChart – a free and secure website available through your computer or smartphone app giving you access to your medical information including lab results, appointment information, medications and more.
+MyChart allows you to communicate with medical staff securely through messaging, renew prescriptions and manage your appointments.
+Our staff would be happy to help you get signed up while in the office or for more information, please visit https://mychart.eehealth.org/mychart/Authentication/Login?

 What items do I need to bring with me for my first visit?